Home Topics Memorials Miscellany Transcripts References Family History Glossary Latest Beeston Blog About us Site Search

 The grocers shop was run on traditional lines with sugar, currents, rice, etc all weighed out from bulk and bagged for sale, Butter, cheese and the like were bought in large pieces and cut to the customer's requirement, Tea was displayed in large containers and there were large bins of cereals, beans and fried peas ready to be scooped and weighed as required.
 Biscuits were arranged in 7lb tins and coffee was ground to taste and requirement - and the aroma permeated the premises as only coffee can.
 Sides of bacon hung from the ceiling and treacle and vinegar were available from bulk.
 There was soap of all kinds, home made baking powder, food for poultry and a range of dog biscuits meant that customers' faithful friends were not forgotten !
 Shopping in that era was a serious business, not to be hurried and customer service was handled with great care - with chairs provided for ladies to sit while they discussed their order.

 In the yard, out at the back, accessed from Station Road, was a large stable, open sheds for two horse-drawn delivery vans and a hay loft.
 Two horses were kept during the early days when a bread round was a feature of the business but this was later dropped and one of the horses was retired.
 This was an era when customers expected prompt delivery of their orders and a delivery boy filled in when requirements did not fit into the regular rounds.
-Weekly orders were collected on a regular visits from customers from as far away as Chilwell and Attenborough as well, of course, from the Beeston area.
+Weekly orders were collected on regular visits from customers from as far away as Chilwell and Attenborough as well, of course, from the Beeston area.

 In 1900, Frederick William Doar had married Annie Elizabeth Kirkby, the daughter of Samuel Kirkby and Annie (née Thornhill) and granddaughter of William Riley Thornhill, part of the long-standing family firm of tailors that traded on Beeston High Road throughout much of the 19th century.